This country double wide found on HGTV Rate My Space is perfect for all you country and primitive loving readers!

 Old window frames are a staple in the country and primitive theme.
 The berry garland is also another well used feature.
 Source.

 I hope you enjoyed this home as much as I did!
 It’s a beautiful style that fits well with most any home but especially those nestled in the woods.
+Can’t get enough of the primitive decor theme?
+Then you will love this home we featured: Country Primitive Decor in a Mobile Home!

 Thank you for reading Mobile & Manufactured Home Living!